wtripp180901/dawn-hpc/docs/secret-rotation.md

   --sealed-secret-file credentials.yaml
 ```

-Again, this file will then be added, committed and pushed to a preferably new, GitHub branch which can then be reviewed and merged into the branch which FluxCD is tracking for changes.
+Again, this file should then be added, committed and pushed to a new GitHub branch which can then be reviewed and merged into the branch which FluxCD is tracking for changes.
 After which, once per interval, FluxCD will compare the current configuration with the branch on GitHub, and upon noticing any differences will attempt to update the current cluster’s configuration to reflect the changes.

-# **Validate Configuration**
+# Validate Configuration

-It is always a good idea to test your deployments for any potential risks or errors, which can lead to more issues further down the line.
+It is always a good idea to test your deployments for any potential errors, which can lead to more issues further down the line.
 Therefore, it is worthwhile to validate the Kubernetes cluster both with a diagnostic tool and by checking the pods' ```STATUS```.

-###	**Pod Status**
+###	Pod Status

 A quick and simple way of checking the results of the secret rotation is to check the ```STATUS``` and, if necessary, logs of the pods.
 This can be done by running